-- Depth Implies Stellar Size ( $fpwg\flux\depth$ ), a Boolean indicating that the depth of the transit signal is not consistent with a planetary interpretation.
+- Significant Odd/Even (fpwg_flux_oedp), a Boolean indicating that the transit signal shows alternating depths, indicating primary/secondary events with twice the inferred orbital period.
+If the primary and secondary depths are very similar it is very likely that the implied secondary is self luminous. - V-shaped (fpwg_flux_vshape), a Boolean indicating that the transit signal is V-shaped, indicating a possible grazing eclipsing binary.
+This is an information-only field and does not determine a false positive. - Depth Implies Stellar Size $(fpwg_flux_depth)$, a Boolean indicating that the depth of the transit signal is not consistent with a planetary interpretation.
 The depth is used to estimate the planetary radius from the stellar radius.
-The FPWG has adapted a threshold of 30 $R{\rm Earth}$ , above which the transiting object is considered stellar.
+The FPWG has adapted a threshold of 30 R{Earth} , above which the transiting object is considered stellar.
 The radius estimate is sensitively dependent on stellar parameters.
-When stellar parameters are not available, this flag may be set due to very deep transits. - Dilution Implies Stellar Size (fpwg\flux\dilutn), a Boolean indicating the depth of the transit signal is not consistent with a planetary interpretation after accounting for dilution due to flux from other stars.
-This flag is most likely to be set when high-resolution imaging shows that the target star is actually a multiple star system, because crowding from known field stars is accounted for when computing the planetary radius (Wu et al., 2010). - Light Curve Inconsistent With Planet (fpwg\flux\lcurve), a Boolean indicating that the flux light curve is generally inconsistent with a planet interpretation for reasons not covered in the other flags. - Phase Variations Imply Stellar (fpwg\flux\ootvar), a Boolean indicating that the flux light curve shows phase variations inconsistent with a planetary interpretation.
+When stellar parameters are not available, this flag may be set due to very deep transits. - Dilution Implies Stellar Size (fpwg_flux_dilutn), a Boolean indicating the depth of the transit signal is not consistent with a planetary interpretation after accounting for dilution due to flux from other stars.
+This flag is most likely to be set when high-resolution imaging shows that the target star is actually a multiple star system, because crowding from known field stars is accounted for when computing the planetary radius (Wu et al., 2010). - Light Curve Inconsistent With Planet (fpwg_flux_lcurve), a Boolean indicating that the flux light curve is generally inconsistent with a planet interpretation for reasons not covered in the other flags.

+- Phase Variations Imply Stellar (fpwg_flux_ootvar), a Boolean indicating that the flux light curve shows phase variations inconsistent with a planetary interpretation.
 This flag is most likely to be set when the phase variations are large and phased with the transit signal.
-In some cases a fitted model of the phase variation provides a mass of the orbiting object (Faigler, S. and Mazeh, T., 2014). - Transit Correlated Flux Variations (fpwg\flux\corvar), a Boolean indicating that the flux light curve shows flux variations correlated with the transit signal.
-This is an information-only field and does not determine a false positive. - Other Flux Issues (fpwg\flux\other), a Boolean indicating that the flux light curve is inconsistent with a planetary interpretation for reasons not captured in other flags.
-Details are given in the comments. - Stellar Parameters Not Trustworthy (fpwg\flux\stellr), a Boolean indicating that the stellar parameters used to infer transit properties are too uncertain to be used to reach conclusions about the nature of the transiting object.
+In some cases a fitted model of the phase variation provides a mass of the orbiting object (Faigler, S. and Mazeh, T., 2014). - Transit Correlated Flux Variations (fpwg_flux_corvar), a Boolean indicating that the flux light curve shows flux variations correlated with the transit signal.
+This is an information-only field and does not determine a false positive. - Other Flux Issues (fpwg_flux_other), a Boolean indicating that the flux light curve is inconsistent with a planetary interpretation for reasons not captured in other flags.
+Details are given in the comments. - Stellar Parameters Not Trustworthy (fpwg_flux_stellr), a Boolean indicating that the stellar parameters used to infer transit properties are too uncertain to be used to reach conclusions about the nature of the transiting object.
 This flag is set only when stellar parameters are present and they are judged to be not trustworthy by the vetter.
-Setting this flag overrides essentially all other flux-based observational flags as shown in Fig. 1. - Evidence For EB Not Compelling (fpwg\flux\noteb), a Boolean indicating that there is not compelling evidence that this KOI is a flux false positive regardless of the settings of other flux-based observational flags.
+Setting this flag overrides essentially all other flux-based observational flags as shown in Fig. 1. - Evidence For EB Not Compelling (fpwg_flux_noteb), a Boolean indicating that there is not compelling evidence that this KOI is a flux false positive regardless of the settings of other flux-based observational flags.
 This allows the vetter to set other flags to indicate issues with the flux light curve, but determine that those issues are not compelling.

-3.5 Offset Observational Flags
+3.4 Offset Observational Flags